dwyl/phoenix-liveview-counter-tutorial/README.md

 The `~L` [sigil](https://elixir-lang.org/getting-started/sigils.html)
 is a macro included when the `use Phoenix.LiveView` is invoked at the top of the file.

+LiveView will invoke the `mount/3` function and will pass the result of `mount/3` to `render/1` behind the scenes.

+Each time an update happens in the form of the `handle_event/3` the `render/1` function will be executed.

 > 🏁 At the end of Step 11 you should have a file similar to: